TuumPHP/Http/docs/responders.md

 $responder = new Responder($builder);
 ```

-1. application name: a string to identify the application.
+1. **application name**: a string to identify the application.
 Not really used for much.
-3. renderer: to render a template; `Twig`, `League/Plates`, or `Tuum/View` are available.
+3. **renderer**: to render a template; `Twig`, `League/Plates`, or `Tuum/View` are available.
 Used in View and Error responders.
-4. error options: set error options for default error page, and other pages for each http status.
+4. **error options**: set error options for default error page, and other pages for each http status.
 Used in Error responder.
-2. container: used to retrieve presenter objects. must be `ContainerInterface` of PSR-11. ignore this if not using presenter objects.
+2. **container**: used to retrieve presenter objects. must be `ContainerInterface` of PSR-11. ignore this if not using presenter objects.

 Not all the options are required.